SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 streptomycin ($\Delta$ vancomycin), (vi) metronidazole, (vii) streptomycin, and (viii) vancomycin.
 Quantitative PCR targeting the 16S rRNA gene indicated that the number of copies of the 16S rRNA gene did not differ between the treatment groups.
-The three antibiotics were selected because they were thought to target different groups of bacteria including anaerobes (metronidazole), Gram-negatives (streptomycin), and Gram-positives (vancomycin).
-By sequencing the 16S rRNA genes that were present in the feces of the mice that were treated with the antibiotics it was clear that these treatments resulted in different starting communities (Figure 1B); however, the composition of these communities was not a predictable result of the antibiotic that was used to treat the mice.
+The three antibiotics were selected because they were thought to target different groups of bacteria including anaerobes (metronidazole), Gram-negatives (streptomycin), and Gram-positives (vancomycin).
+By sequencing the 16S rRNA genes that were present in the feces of the mice that were treated with the antibiotics it was clear that these treatments treatments generated different starting communities (Figure 1B); however, the composition of these communities was not a predictable result of the antibiotic that was used to treat the mice.
 In support of our hypothesis we observed that antibiotic treatment resulted in a decrease in tumor multiplicity relative to the mice that did not receive antibiotics (Figure 1CD).
 These results demonstrated that perturbation of the microbiota through the use of antibiotics yields a differential capacity for colon tumorigenesis.